 Mme De Genlis

-In her narrative of ‘Le Saphire Merveilleux,’ Mme de Genlis, a popular 19th-century French writer, featured a Color Changing Sapphire as a plot device, based on a real gemstone.
+In her narrative of ‘Le Saphire Merveilleux,’ Mme de Genlis, a popular 19th-century French writer, featured a color-changing sapphire as a plot device, based on a real gemstone.
 A Sapphire is one of the main elements in the novel and is used to determine the guilt of an adulteress.

 The alleged adulteress is instructed to keep the magical Sapphire, which will change color at her trial if she is found guilty.
-Looking at this mystical form of sapphire it definitely has become a legendary gemstone.
+Looking at this mystical form of sapphire it has definitely become a legendary gemstone.